fahimhkhan/ripscout/README.md

 Start object detection using the AI model.

 ### Disclaimer
-<p style="color:red;"><strong>Disclaimer:</strong> The RipScout application software was developed using the DJI Mobile SDK to be compatible with all DJI drones and was tested specifically on the DJI Phantom 4 Pro v2.
-However, as this software is a prototype, improper use may result in damage or loss of your Drone/UAV.</p>
+The RipScout application software was developed using the DJI Mobile SDK to be compatible with all DJI drones and was tested specifically on the DJI Phantom 4 Pro v2.
+However, as this software is a prototype, improper use may result in damage or loss of your Drone/UAV.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### Acknowledgments
 This project is based on: